James River: Recreation

 The James River contains many parks and other recreational attractions.
 Canoeing, fishing, kayaking, hiking, and swimming are some of the activities that people enjoy along the river during the summer.
 From the river's start in the Blue Ridge Mountains to Richmond, numerous rapids and pools offer fishing and whitewater rafting.
 The most intense whitewater stretch is a 2 mi segment that ends in downtown Richmond where the river goes over the fall line.
 This is the only place in the country where extensive class III (class IV with above average river levels) whitewater conditions exist within sight of skyscrapers.
 Below the fall line east of Richmond, the river is better suited for water skiing and other large boat recreation.
+The river additionally plays a significant role in fishing industries, tourism, and other outdoor activities.
+These highlight how the James River has importance in not only its historical uses but also in the modern day.
 Here the river is known for its blue catfish, reaching average sizes of 20 to 30 lb, with frequent catches exceeding 50 lb.
 In the Chesapeake watershed, the James River is the last confirmed holdout for the nearly extirpated Atlantic sturgeon.
 In May 2007 a survey identified 175 sturgeon remaining in the entire river, with 15 specimens exceeding 5 ft.